Are you experiencing back, neck or shoulder pain?

 Improved comfort for pregnant women

-People of all ages can benefit from learning and applying the Alexander Technique.
+People of all ages and fitness levels can benefit from learning and applying the Alexander Technique.
 The youngest person I have taught was 16 and the oldest, 93.
+I have taught those who participate in sporting events such as triathlons through to those who have extremely impaired mobility who can barely walk.

 If it sounds like the Alexander Technique might help you, take a look at what happens in a typical lesson: